 There’s nothing quite as comforting as coming home.

-Whether it’s coming home after a long day at work, or coming home after a year abroad; settling into a familiar place and letting your mind, body and soul fall into a state of peace unites pure happiness with bliss.
+Whether it’s coming home after a long day at work, or coming home after a year abroad; settling into a familiar place and letting your mind, body and soul fall into a state of peace is one of the best feelings in the world.

 A definite perk of living in central Massachusetts is the abundance of woods.
 Rich, welcoming forests line every street, calling for adventurers to come and explore the dense wilderness.

-But one should always beware of turkey families, which like to randomly walk into the road at a slow pace and terrify drivers.
+But one should always beware of turkey families, which like to randomly waltz into the road and terrify drivers.
 Also beware of the deer that like to prance in front of your car while driving at night.

-The foliage, the forests, and the fruit definitely contribute to the unique pleasantry of New England, but this area holds something indescribable and special that really makes me feel at home.
+The foliage, the forests, and the fruit definitely contribute to the unique pleasantry of New England, but this area holds something intangible and special that really makes me feel at home.